President Trump says he's working with China to save ZTE

 Now, Trump says he's working with President Xi Jinping of China to get the company back on its feet.

 "Too many jobs in China lost.
 Commerce Department has been instructed to get it done!"
 Trump wrote in a tweet Sunday.
+The US Commerce Department did not immediately respond to multiple requests for comment Sunday.

 Related: ZTE is now center stage in the US-China trade fight

+ZTE's current struggles have made it the most visible consequence thus far of a brewing trade war between the United States and China.

-ZTE employs about 75,000 people.
+The Chinese company employs about 75,000 people.
 It's also the fourth largest provider of smartphones in the United States.

 Last month, the Trump administration blocked American firms from selling parts or providing services to ZTE until 2025.
-The ban was put in place after Washington accused ZTE of violating US sanctions on North Korea and Iran and then lying to US officials about whether the employees responsible were punished.
+The ban was put in place after Washington said ZTE violated a deal struck last year in which ZTE agreed to pay a $1.2 billion fine for violating US sanctions on Iran and North Korea.

+ZTE denies it violated the deal and is appealing the export ban.
+The company warned in April, when the ban was first implemented, that it would "severely impact the survival and development" of ZTE.
+Experts have since said the company could be circling the drain.

-ZTE said it did take adequate corrective action.
-And the crackdown has been interpreted as part of a broader push by the United States to stifle China's tech ambition.
+The US crackdown on ZTE has been interpreted by some as part of a broader push by the United States to stifle China's tech ambition.

-The company's current struggles have made it the most visible consequence thus far of a brewing trade war between the United States and China.
+Adam Schiff, a Democratic congressman from California, responded to Trump's tweet Sunday, saying he "should care more about our national security than Chinese jobs."

+"Our intelligence agencies have warned that ZTE technology and phones pose a major cyber security threat," he said.

-— CNN's Sherisse Pham and Julia Horowitz contributed to this report.
+— CNN's Julia Horowitz contributed to this report.